Digits-Partners/Articles/README.md

     - Train a many-to-one RNN that takes as inputs the embedding vectors associated to the words from the piece of text being scored, and feed the last forward activation value to a softmax classifier to predict the score.

- 5. Eliminates biases from text corpus, such as gender, ethnicity, relegion, wealth and other biases, [Bolukbasi et. al., 2016.
+ 5. Reduce/neutralize undesirable biases from text corpus, such as gender, ethnicity, relegion, wealth and other biases, [Bolukbasi et. al., 2016.
 Man is to computer programmer as woman is to homeworker?
 Debiasing word embeddings].

+    - Identify the bias axis and its orthogonal axis (non-bias).
+The bias axis can be derived by reducing the dimentionaly of the emebedding vectors through SVD (PCA like algorithm). if n is the size of the embedding vectors and m the nummber of principal components, then bias axis dimension equals m and the non-bias diemnsion equals n-m.

+    - Train a linear classifier to identify whitch words are specific to a particular bias and those that are not.

+    - Neutralize the bias for words that are not instrinsically/legitimately related to that bias.
+This can be done by projecting these words on the non-biais axis

+    - re-align the intrinsic pairs on the non-bias axis, to ensure that a non-intrinsic word stands at the same distance from the intrinsic words pair.

 ## Unidirectional recursive neural networks (RNN)